Where are the Best Aesthetic Medical Educator Training Programs?

 Which training programs try to upsell “advanced” courses, memberships and unaccredited board “certification”?

-While motivated providers can succeed through independent study, clinical experience, and ongoing self-education, the structure and quality of initial training can materially influence both clinical confidence and risk management.
-Programs that emphasize accredited education, treatment planning methodology, supervised hands-on instruction, and post-course support may provide a stronger foundation for long-term success.
+While motivated providers can succeed through independent study, clinical experience, and ongoing self-education, the structure of initial training may influence clinical confidence and risk management.
+Programs that disclose accreditation details, named faculty, supervised hands-on instruction, and physical training locations allow clinicians to make a more fully informed purchasing decision.

-When evaluating any training provider, clinicians may wish to independently confirm:
+When evaluating any aesthetic training provider, clinicians may wish to independently verify the following directly with the organization and with the relevant accrediting bodies before purchase:

-• The name, credentials, and state licensure of the instructor(s)
+• The name, professional credentials, and state licensure of the specific instructor(s) assigned to the date and location of interest

-All information reflected in the tables is based solely on material publicly available on each organization’s website as of the date indicated in the table key.
-Social media content was not included in this review.
-This site does not accept sponsorship or compensation from the programs listed.
-If any factual inaccuracies are identified, corrections will be made promptly upon written verification from the training organization to the email address at the bottom of this page.
+All information reflected in the tables below is based solely on material publicly available on each organization’s own website as of the query date indicated in the table key.
+Statements made in marketing copy, social media, paid advertising, and third-party listings were not considered.
+Additional standards, sourcing methodology, and correction procedures are summarized at the bottom of this page.

-SEE THE TABLES BELOW FOR SIDE BY SIDE COMPARISONS BASED ON WEBSITE PUBLICLY AVAILABLE INFORMAION…
+SEE THE TABLES BELOW FOR SIDE-BY-SIDE COMPARISONS BASED ON PUBLICLY AVAILABLE WEBSITE INFORMATION

 Table 1 -- Training Program Accreditation, Class Size, and Faculty